Patent & Trademark Attorney

 - The invention must meet Congress’ definition of patentable

 Congress has set out what qualifies as patentable subject matter.
-Specifically, the invention must be a machine, manufacture, process, or composition of matter.
+Specifically, the invention must be the machine, manufacture, process, or composition of matter.
 So what is excluded?
 Laws of nature (e.g., gravity), abstract ideas (mathematical formulas), and natural phenomena (products of nature).

 - The invention must be new